 Cake ball truffles (or cake pops if they're on a stick) are the ultimate way to use up leftovers.
 Recently I had some left over red velvet cupcakes and some left over cream cheese icing, I mixed the two together, to form my cake truffle mixture.
 When mixing the two together, visually you are looking for a mixture that looks like "wet sand"

 No matter what you choose to roll them in, they look great.
 They can even be chocolate dipped.
-On my cake truffles, I've used Kiwicakes own brand non pareils & jimmies (Kiwicakes brand are lovely to eat, they're not super crunchy when used in this way), as well as Rainbow Dust sparkling sugar and tiny heart sprinkles.
+On my cake truffles, I've used Kiwicakes own brand non pareils & jimmies (Kiwicakes brand are lovely to eat, they're not super crunchy when used in this way), and tiny heart sprinkles.